General Advice

 6. Water & Food:

-Street food is incredible!
-Just choose stalls with a good crowd and high turnover.
+• Street food is incredible!
+Choose stalls with a good crowd and high turnover.
 Try tacos al pastor, tamales, and tlacoyos!

 Mexico City has a mild climate but can vary: